MISP/misp-book/taxonomy/README.md

 }
 ~~~~

-Once you are happy with your file go to MISP Web GUI taxonomies/index and update the taxonomies, the newly created taxonomy should be visible, now you need to activate the tags within your taxonomy.
+Go to MISP Web GUI taxonomies/index and update the taxonomies once you are happy with your file.
+The newly created taxonomy should be visible.
+Now you need to activate the tags within your taxonomy.

 ## How to use Taxonomy in MISP